jsminet/js-docker/README.md

 1. Either:
   - Download a commerical edition of JasperReports Server WAR File installer zip archive from the TIBCO eDelivery site, which is available to TIBCO/Jaspersoft customers.
   - Or build a WAR file installer from the installation of a commercial Jaspersoft bundled installer [Jaspersoft WAR File Installer builder](buildWARFileInstaller)
-1. Put the installer zip file to the `resources` directory in the repository structure.
+2. Put the installer zip file to the `resources` directory in the repository structure.
-1. Run resources/unpackWARInstaller.sh or unpackWARInstaller.bat.
-This will create a directory like jasperreports-server-pro-X.X.X-bin.
-Also unzip jasperreports-server-pro-X.X.X-bin/jasperserver-pro.war into jasperreports-server-pro-X.X.X-bin/jasperserver-pro.
+3. Run resources/unpackWARInstaller.sh or unpackWARInstaller.bat.
+This will create a directory like jasperreports-server-cp-X.X.X-bin.
+Also unzip jasperreports-server-cp-X.X.X-bin/jasperserver-cp.war into jasperreports-server-cp-X.X.X-bin/jasperserver-cp.

 You can do this manually as well.